-Designed specifically for individuals with a bachelor’s degree in a field other than nursing, the online Bridge program in Health Care Quality and Patient Safety provides registered nurses with a foundation to achieve their MSN in a flexible and convenient way.
+Designed specifically for individuals with a bachelor’s degree in a field other than nursing, the online Bridge pathway in Health Care Quality and Patient Safety provides registered nurses with a foundation to achieve their MSN in a flexible and convenient way.

-The program focuses on ways to improve patient outcomes and health care quality from all aspects.
+This pathway focuses on ways to improve patient outcomes and health care quality from all aspects.
 Students will examine the quality improvement process, models used to improve health care quality, and key factors of change management.
 Graduates will be able to pursue career opportunities including director of nursing, quality and patient safety coordinator, patient safety officer, director of risk and quality, and more.

 Courses cover topics such as: